 The height is perfect as you can actually stand up and move around if you are under 6\'.
 I\'m just over, but I\'m still enjoying the freedom of space.
 The area in the front (call it the garage) is ideal to hang out, chill make food or sort out your gear.

 As suggested by the manufacturer you are able to bring your motorbike inside.
 Great when you need to fix something and is raining outside.
 Ventilation is excellent as you can open the back and the front completely and get perfect airflow.

-Keeping the sleeping compartment closed will give you plenty of circulation through the mosquito netting.
-The built-in groundsheet under the sleeping area is sealed, so water and damp are not an issue.
-There is also a second sheet available for the outside area what I never use.
+Keeping the sleeping compartment closed will give you plenty of circulation through mosquito netting.
+The built-in groundsheet under the sleeping area is sealed, so water and dampness are not an issue.
+There is also a second sheet available for the outside area that I never use.

 The Lone Rider MotoTent is very easy to set up if you follow the instructions.
 The manufacturer quoted 7 min what is possible.
 However, I set up camp in 12 min in full motorbike gear and in the rain.
 You really appreciate the ease of the setup and the size of the tent when you set up in the rain.
 As you can see from my pictures, I live very comfortably in the Lone Rider Tent.

 The MotoTent is ideal for taking it easy at the end of the day